kevinbirch/babaganush/README.md

 It supports all of the great features of these tools as pass-throughs and adds:

-* Native configuration files are honored (for PEP8 and Flake8)
 * It can run a single tool (i.e. run only PyFlakes or PEP8)
 * Consistent, configurable output format for all tools
 * Any code reported by a tool can be classified as error, warning or info